Luohuayu/CatServer/README.md

 ## Feather-Lightweight
 ParrotMC use Graal's `native-image` tool to produce lightweight native images for Linux, Windows and Mac OS.

 Generated images consume less memory and start faster.
+Graal is also able to compile Just In Time plugins and mods faster than the Java HotSpot VM
 ![Graal vs HotSpot](https://pbs.twimg.com/media/DgOjz4hVQAAWwil.png)
-*Graal vs Java HotSpot startup performances*
+*Graal vs Java HotSpot performances*

 ## Polyglots mods and plugins
 ParrotMC allow you to load and execute polyglots mods and plugins using GraalVM.
 You can add your own language by editing/forking [Graal's Truffle Framework](https://github.com/oracle/graal/tree/master/truffle).